cypress-io/cypress-documentation/content/faq/questions/using-cypress-faq.md

 set good Cypress tests for a Next.js application in this [tutorial](https://getstarted.sh/bulletproof-next/e2e-testing-with-cypress).

-For component tests, Next.js support is currently in alpha.
+You can also test Next.js apps in component testing.
 See the [Framework Configuration Guide on Next.js](/guides/component-testing/react/overview#Next-js) for more info.